reshamas/reshamas.github.io/_posts/2018-11-22-my-favorite-women-in-tech-organizations.md

 >We want to help women in data science.
 Can I drop into your next event to do a 10-minute pitch on our [for-profit program]?

-Support them by making a monetary contribution and developing an authentic business partnership.
+Support them by making a monetary contribution and building an authentic business partnership.

 ## Guidelines for Engagement
 Prior to joining any of the organizations or attending their events, it is essential to become familiar with these details: